geoffreylitt/homepage/source/wildcard/index.html.md

 # Wildcard

-This is a research project with my advisor Daniel Jackson.
+Wildcard is a research project as part of my PhD at MIT, with my advisor Daniel Jackson.

-For more detailed information, see the [paper](/wildcard/salon2020) submitted to the Convivial Computing Salon 2020.
+To learn more, read the [paper](/wildcard/salon2020) submitted to the Convivial Computing Salon 2020.

+To be notified when Wildcard is available for public use, [sign up for the mailing list](https://docs.google.com/forms/d/e/1FAIpQLSf8nJZ5hY0ZTB0g3WmHEpvP-p8keRzWbWRltEidTK8awsfBEw/viewform?usp=sf_link).

 ## The problem
 Browser extensions and user scripts have shown that there are lots of useful ways to modify websites, ranging from blocking ads to adding entire new features to Gmail.